StreetScout

 Where is Desert Springs?

-Desert Springs is a suburb of Northern Territory, Australia.
+Desert Springs is a suburb of Northern Territory, Australia, in the Alice Springs local government area.

 What is the population of Desert Springs?